This Indicator Helps Gauge Conviction Between Bulls And Bears

 These tools were introduced in J. Welles Wilder’s 1978 book, New Concepts in Technical Trading Systems.
-Wilder pioneered many technical indicators that are still in use today.
+Wilder pioneered many technical indicators that are still in use today (other tools from Wilder include RSI, ADX, and ATR, to name a few).
 In this case, Wilder was trying to identify whether bulls or bears had more conviction.
 He used the size of the trading range as evidence of that.
 He assumed the larger move represented the direction of the trend.

 These moves are tracked for the last 14 days and summed together.
 If DMI is positive for a day, then –DI is equal to zero.
 On days when DMI is negative, +DI will be zero.
 This may be a confusing process at times, but the indicators can easily be found at many websites or in any trading software.

 How Traders Use Directional Movement Index (DMI)

 As mentioned, values for DMI are needed to calculate ADX.
 But they can also be charted separately and used as a trading strategy, which we have shown in the chart below.